 Plus, do these types of apps really work?

-MacOS has a reputation for being a low-maintenance, snappy and reliable operating system.
+macOS has a reputation for being a low-maintenance, snappy, and reliable operating system.
 In our experience, that’s largely true.
 However, even mighty macOS can fall victim to accumulated digital junk clogging up its pipes.

-This is why there are several paid and free utilities for Apple’s line of computers which promise to give your Mac a good scrubbing.
+This is why there are several paid and free utilities for Apple’s line of computers that promise to give your Mac a good scrubbing.
 We decided to try popular apps such as CleanMyMac and CCleaner for Mac to see if there’s any real benefit to these utilities.

 CleanMyMacX is a paid package that offers a long list of benefits as well as a few pretty bold claims about performance increases.